breedx-splk/red-the-hard-way/README.md

 Prometheus and other open source tools.

-Using the dashboard builder, let's look at our `http.server.request.count` metric and filter/limit it to just our service, where `service.name=red-metrics`:
+Using the dashboard builder, let's look at our `http.server.request.count` metric and filter/limit it to just our service, where `service.name=red-metrics`.
+Because we want to see requests as a _rate_, we choose the "Rate" rollup.
+Immediately, we see two timeseries:

 <img width="1025" alt="image" src="https://github.com/user-attachments/assets/a0dcb145-3f83-4ded-b52d-879f3219d6dd">